Proserpine, Queensland: History

 Proserpine Lower Provisional School opened on 16 August 1897.
 In 1904, it was renamed Proserpine Provisional School, becoming Proserpine State School on 15 March 1906.
+In 1937, the school was expanded to include a High Top to offer secondary schooling beyond Year 8.
+In 1946, the Windermere school building at Cannon Valley was relocated to Proserpine State School which was expanding to offer secondary schooling.

 St Catherine's Catholic School was established in 1925 by the Sisters of Mercy.
-It is named in honour of St Catherine of Alexandria..In 1944, the Australian Field Experimental Station was constructed at Gunyarra just south of the town.
+It was a primary school named in honour of St Catherine of Alexandria.
+The school was on the northern side of Marathon Street, opposite Telia Street (20.4039°S 148.5857°E).
+In 2012, the school relocated to a new larger campus known as St Catherine's Catholic College, enabling the school to provide secondary education.In 1944, the Australian Field Experimental Station was constructed at Gunyarra just south of the town.
 It was constructed to test and research the effectiveness of Mustard Gas in tropical conditions.

 Proserpine Airport (now Whitsunday Coast Airport) opened in 1951.

 Proserpine State High School opened on 29 January 1963.
 Initially the school operated from single building but a second building was constructed during 1963.
+It replaced the High Top at Proserpine State School.

 In 1986, construction commenced on the Peter Faust Dam 25 km north-west of the town to be used for flood mitigation during the wet season and irrigation.
 The dam was completed in 1990.